EURODEO/openradardata-requirements/Deliverable_Requirements.md

 *Consequences and decisions:*

 ### F04 - file delivered within a minute of the youngest observation within the file

-"As a E-SOH sub-hourly observations data consumer, when receiving batched observations within a file, I want the file delivered within a minute of the youngest observation within the file.
+"As an consumer of european radar data, I want the files available for downloading within a minute of the youngest observation within the file.
 So, I can deliver the level of service required by my users."

 *Priority:*
 - primary